 Freshman students are not required to live on-campus at University of Wisconsin - Platteville.
 At least 85.0% of the instructors at UW - Platteville have full-time hours, so they have lots of time to give attention to their students.
 Find all of the vital specifics on UW - Platteville by viewing their scorecard.

 Southern Illinois University Carbondale is a great option for students pursuing an Animal Science degree.
 Positioned in Carbondale, Illinois, this university is a good choice for learners who thrive in a city atmosphere.

 This school is thought to be a good option for veterans.
-Study hard for your SAT; the typical score of applicants to SIUC is 1,070.
+Due to the diverse student body at SIUC, you will have plenty of chances to learn from students from all backgrounds.
 Videos from SIUC could be a great way to get more information about the university.

 Every student who is interested in Animal Science has to look into The University of Findlay.
 Students who enjoy a more slow-paced life will appreciate The University of Findlay's location in the small town of Findlay, Ohio.

+This institution is a great value for the money for students in Ohio.
 You may want to invest in an ACT preparation class prior to taking the exam because the typical ACT score is 22.
-Parents, you will be happy to find out The University of Findlay features a relatively low crime rate.
 If you're considering knowing more, you will find all of The University of Findlay's rankings here.